ornladios/ADIOS2/docs/user_guide/source/engines/sst.rst

 reader may need despite joining later in a data stream.
 Note that this queued first timestep does count against the QueueLimit parameter above, so if a QueueLimit is specified, it should be a value larger than 1.
-Further note while specifing this parameter guarantees that the preserved first timestep will be made available to new readers, other reader-side operations (like requesting the LatestAvailable timestep in BeginStep) might still cause the timestep to be skipped.
+Further note while specifying this parameter guarantees that the preserved first timestep will be made available to new readers, other reader-side operations (like requesting the LatestAvailable timestep in BeginStep) might still cause the timestep to be skipped.